daBayrus/ark/README.md

 When flagging, the moderators must include a reason why the projects was flagged.
 All moderators can see the reasons for flagging.

 *Joining as volunteer*.
 A registered user can join a project as a volunteer.
 The leader can view the volunteer’s name and email.
+It should be set in the project if it is looking for money and/or volunteers.

 Group-related cases are for further discussions.